joseluistello/joseluistello/README.md

 ---

 **I am a data analyst and software developer from México.
-I love writing, learning, and business-related analysis.
-I have a [blog](https://joseluistello.live/) where I write about what I love and know.**
+I love writing, learning and business-related analysis.
+I have a [blog](https://joseluistello.live/) where I write about what I know and love.**

-- 🌱 I’m currently learning software engineering.
+- 🌱 I’m currently learning software architecture.
 - ♨️ I’m looking to enter in tech industry.
 - ⚡ I love read mangas, books, tech & business blogs.
 - 🌩️ I have a [database](https://www.notion.so/joseluistello/resources-3b96a11183d342b889c95e9bcb1e0c7f) with resources on machine learning, product, writing, finance and more.